mcbookshelf/bookshelf/docs/modules/hitbox.md

 ---

-### Custom Providers
+### Custom providers

 A common pattern for custom providers is either to directly return a custom shape or to:

-1. Copy a built-in shape.
+1. Copy a built-in shape
-2. Modify it.
+2. Modify it
-3. Return it.
+3. Return it

-*Example: Defining a custom shape with a custom flag:*
+*Example: defining a custom shape with a custom flag*

 ```mcfunction
 # Custom shape for <my_custom_block>.
 You can add multiple bounding boxes, each with its own flag, if your block has a complex shape